Cybercubist/OverviewMaker/README.md

 OverviewMaker shows evals of next assets: <i>crude oil, natural gas, gold, silver, NASDAQ, S&P 500, DJ Utility, Hang Seng, Bitcoin, Ethereum.</i> We chose those assets as far as they should represent the whole market conditions.

 For more visual effect we made a table in excel with a good formatting.
 You can enter CH evals there and get a nice table with technical analysis information of all main world indexes, commodities and assets.
 That table may be copied and pasted as picture wherever you want!

+**Disclaimer**: <i>OverviewMaker and CandleHandle analysis is not a personal investment advice.
+You should manage your risks carefully, the author and developers is not responsible for your losses!</i>